How does this integration work?

 Step 1: Run initial sync

-- In order for the Active Directory sync to successfully complete, all entry in the CSV generated by Powershell must have a valid e-mail.
+In order for the Active Directory sync to successfully complete, all entries in the CSV generated by Powershell must have a valid e-mail.

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12